andrewharrisonGH/RoDA-ThermoNet/README.md

 ```

 ### Train new ThermoNet ensemble
-Run the following commands, if you wish to train a new ThermoNet ensemble with the generated tensors, otherwise move to prediction with an already trained ensemble.
-Note this step is best submitted as Slurm array as exampled in `run_et_h100.sh`, running on a GPU partition such as `gpu-h100`.
+Run the following command for $MEMBER_IDX 1..10, if you wish to train a new ThermoNet ensemble with the generated tensors, otherwise move to prediction with an already trained ensemble.
+Note this step is best submitted as a Slurm array as exampled in `run_et_h100.sh`, running on a GPU partition such as `gpu-h100` with the valid environment as specified above.
 ```bash
 python train_ensemble.py \
     --direct_features output_tensor_name_dir.npy \